sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 1. Follow the steps in [Add a connection](/power-automate/add-manage-connections#add-a-connection) to add a Dataverse connection, and then select **Create**.
 1. In the pop-up window that appears, select your account.
 A connection is created.

-You can establish a connection to your CRM using the following methods:
+You can establish a connection to your CRM instance using the following methods.

 ### Add any CRM connector